DNA Ternary Full Adder: Results

-A ternary half-adder is designed to add two ternary digits, producing two outputs: a sum \( S_{out} \) and a carry \(C_{out}\).
+{\textbf{An implementation of Ternary DNA Half-Adder and 1-trit Full Adder Using CB circuit.} A ternary half-adder is designed to add two ternary digits, producing two outputs: a sum \( S_{out} \) and a carry \(C_{out}\).
 This operation is performed without considering carry information.
-To calculate the sum of two inputs, \( inputA_{i} \) and \( inputB_{j} \), we utilize the \( ij \)-module.
+To calculate the sum of two inputs, inputA$_{i}$ and inputB$_{j}$, we utilize the \( ij \)-module.
 Let’s examine the case where \(i=2\) and \(j=2\).
 Notably, other cases follow a similar method.
-In our implementation, \( inputA_{2} \) and \( inputB_{2} \) are introduced into the \( ij \)-module.
-These inputs interact with \( GATE1_{22} \), resulting in the gradual displacement of the \( b_{2} \) strand from \( GATE1_{22} \).
-Since the 3' end of strand \(b_j\) is modified with a FAM fluorescent group, and the bottom strand of \( GATE1_{22} \) is equipped with a BHQ1 quencher group, the FAM signal is triggered upon the displacement of strand \(b_2\).
+In our implementation, inputA$_{2}$ and inputB$_{2}$ are introduced into the \( ij \)-module.
+These inputs interact with GATE1$_{22}$, resulting in the gradual displacement of the \( b_{2} \) strand from GATE1$_{22}$.
+Since the 3' end of strand \(b_j\) is modified with a FAM fluorescent group, and the bottom strand of GATE1$_{22}$ is equipped with a BHQ1 quencher group, the FAM signal is triggered upon the displacement of strand \(b_2\).
 This results in an \(S_{out}\) value of 1, as illustrated in Figure \ref{figure3}c, curve 22.
-Concurrently, \( inputA_{2} \) and \( inputB_{2} \) in the test tube participate in an SDR with \( GATE^{-}_{ij} \) (Figure \ref{figure4}b), which displaces the strand \( b_{j}\)\(r\).
-Subsequently, the strand \( b_{j}\)\(r\) interacts with $GATE$-$Convertb_{j}$ to produce the Carry \( C_{out} \) strand.
+Concurrently, inputA$_{2}$ and inputB$_{2}$ in the test tube participate in a TMSD with GATE$^{-}_{ij}$ (Figure \ref{figure4}b), which displaces the strand \( b_{j}\)\(r\).
+Subsequently, the strand \( b_{j}\)\(r\) interacts with GATE-Convertb$_{j}$ to produce the carry \( C_{out} \) strand.
 In addition to the experiment described above, we also tested the other eight input combinations using \( ij \)-modules for \( i,j\in \{0,1,2\} \), where \( ij \neq 22 \).
-The fluorescence output of each module matches the expected result (Figure \ref{figure3}c and Supporting Information, Figure S16), further validating the reliability of the ternary half-adder design.
+The fluorescence output of each module matches the expected result (Figure \ref{figure3}c and Supporting Information, Figure S17), further validating the reliability of the ternary half-adder design.